Badoon-T-G-L/Sudoku_project_BP/README.md

 2. To set the difficulty of your game.
 3. To play the game.
 4. To save your actions in a file whether you lose or not.
+5. To see the status of the previous players that have played your game.

 ## how can i commit?
 You can commit in the following ways: